-- To enable prompt internal reporting and recording of incidents. - To maintain the welfare of pupils and staff. - To identify the nature of any threat and assess whether there is a safeguarding concern / immediate threat to individuals. - To promptly assess whether there is a criminal aspect to the incident, and if so, to report to the police. - To have immediate access to all relevant contact details (including backup services and IT technical support staff). - To ensure immediate and appropriate action is taken in the event of an IT incident, or a disaster affecting the IT system. - To ensure that the school responds in a consistent and effective manner in order to reduce confusion and reactivity. - To inform the Disaster Recovery Team, the membership of which is known to all relevant parties.
+- To have immediate access to all relevant contact details (including backup services and IT technical support staff). - To ensure immediate and appropriate action is taken in the event of an IT incident, or a disaster affecting the IT system. - To ensure that the school responds in a consistent and effective manner in order to reduce confusion and reactivity. - To inform the Disaster Recovery Team, the membership of which is known to all relevant parties.
 (This may be the same as Critical Incident Team) - To have in place an up-to-date IT Incident / Disaster Recovery Plan, the details of which are familiar to all relevant parties. - To restore functionality as soon as possible to the areas which are affected and maintain normality in areas of the school which are unaffected. - To acknowledge the additional demands placed upon staff members, and where appropriate and applicable, to offer support during incident handling and subsequent recovery.

-1.5 Preparation
+5. Preparation

-1.5.1 Preventative Strategies
+5.1 Preventative Strategies

 - 1. Regularly review relevant policies e.g. IT Security Policy, Data Protection Policy, Health and Safety. - 2.
-Assess the school's current security measures against Cyber Essentials requirements, such as firewall rules, malware protection, and role based user access. - 3.
+Assess the school's current security measures against Cyber Essentials requirements, such as firewall rules, malware protection, and role-based user access. - 3.
 Routinely install security and system updates. - 4.
 Provide awareness training for staff to recognise, report, and appropriately respond to security messages and/or suspicious activities.

-1.5.2 Acceptable Use
+5.2 Acceptable Use